Punith13/bupa_fe/README.md

 This command will execute the tests for the server and provide feedback on the test results.

 ## Husky pre-commit hook

 The husky pre commit hook is also configured which checks the linting and runs the unit test before commiting the code.

 ## Output

 Desktop - All books

 ![All Desktop books](images/all_desktop.png)

 Desktop - Hardcover only books

 ![Hardcover Desktop books](images/hardcover_desktop.png)

 Mobile - All books

 ![All Mobile books ](images/all_mobile.png)

-Desktop - Hardcover only books
+Mobile - Hardcover only books

 ![Hardcover Mobile books](images/hardcover_mobile.png)

 ## License